pnedev/comparePlus/README.md

 ** IMPORTANT NOTE: **
 ** ComparePlus plugin is available for Notepad++ versions above v8.4.2 (included) **

-To install the plugin automatically use the Notepad++ PluginAdmin dialog (find it in the `Plugins` menu).
+To install the plugin automatically use the Notepad++ PluginAdmin dialog (find it in the `Plugins` menu in Notepad++ versions above v8.4.5).

 To install the plugin manually: